bodo-ai/PyDough/documentation/dsl.md

 )
 ```

-**Good Example #4**: Sorts every person alphabetically by the state they live in, then the city they live in, then by their ssn.
+**Good Example #4**: Sort every person alphabetically by the state they live in, then the city they live in, then by their ssn.
 People without a current address should go last.

 ```py
 %%pydough